The Secret to Recruiting Top AI Talent

 With all the AI startups out there, surely you’d think they’d be brimming with AI talent for poaching.
 But don’t get too carried away.
 AI startup talent pools are shallow.
 The best AI expertise usually resides in the founders.
 To acquire said talent, you’d need to acquire the company.
 That happens all the time.
 But if you’re not in M&A mode, AI startups are not the best companies to target for AI recruitment.
 Clearly, there has got to be a better way.
 And there is.
 Simply start by targeting the deepest, highest quality AI talent pools available today.

 The Secret to Recruiting Senior AI Talent

-Intellerati offers custom AI Org Charts of the leading technology companies with the deepest artificial intelligence talent pools.
-We decided to provide AI Org Charts because our clients keep asking for them.
-AI Org Charts of helping you recruit the best and the brightest AI talent that the technology industry has to offer.
+Intellerati offers custom talent mapping that builds org charts of the leading technology companies with the deepest artificial intelligence talent pools.
+We regularly research top technology data science and artificial intelligence teams because our clients keep asking for them.
+With the overwhelming demand for artificial intelligence and data science talent, custom AI Org Charts give you a competitive advantage.
+They simply show you precisely who the AI candidates are at the companies you target.
+All you need to do is recruit them.
+AI Org Charts enable you to recruit the best and the brightest AI talent that the technology industry has to offer.